Become a Member

-- Does not engage in unprotected contact with big cats, other than for medical emergencies.
+- Does not engage in unprotected contact with dangerous wild animals, including but not limited to large felids, ursids, and apes, other than for medical emergencies.
 Unprotected contact is defined as entering an enclosure with an animal.
-There must always be at least one barrier (fence, wall, or closed door) between big cats and staff, volunteers, and the public.
+There must always be at least one barrier (fence, wall, or closed door) between dangerous wild animals and staff, volunteers, and the public.

-- Does not engage in direct contact with big cats for reasons other than medical or training purposes.
+- Does not engage in direct contact with dangerous wild animals for reasons other than medical or training purposes.
 Direct contact includes physical contact with an animal that takes place through a barrier, such as a fence.

-- Does not offer the public an opportunity to come in direct contact (e.g., touch, pet) with any wild animals.
+- Does not offer the public an opportunity to come into direct contact (e.g., touch, pet) with any wild animals.